ycr88/shangdewu/user/pages/todo/default.md

   + ~~use de image of gallery form the folder /images/name-of-the-gallery~~
   + ~~refine the structure of the headers~~
   + ~~add the slick to the gallery~~
-  + Add images in the git to the deploy
+  + Add images in the git to the deploy[in course]
+  + add in each group a tab for schedule & for program

 ## contact
 * adress, telephone, correo IP information